carrier-io/perfgun/README.md

        getcarrier/perfgun:latest
 ```

-What it will do is copy saved artifact and execute simultion `carrier.Flood` with parameters from `GATLING_TEST_PARAMS`
+What it will do is copy saved artifact and execute simulation `carrier.Flood` with parameters from `GATLING_TEST_PARAMS`